BielRoig/hfeb-guide/content/docs/matchup-spread/deadguy-ale.md

 ## General Plan

-**Deadguy Ale** and **B/W Control** are very similar matchups.
+**Deadguy Ale** and **B/W Control** are similar matchups.
 They're both black-based midrange/control decks that share the same fundamental tools: discard, removal, and a steady (though not lightning-fast) clock.

 They share these key elements: